aqk2live/ORUTA/README.md

  - A Web based portal where a patient can upload a medical records
  - Patient can share medical records with hospitals, clinics or individuals having or not having account on website.
  - An admin which can monitor/manage the users and the files shared.
+ - code can integrate with MySQL database.
+ - Refer "Oruta_DB_Instr.txt" file for one time SQL setup details.

-Note: Backend coding like Java, servlets, jsps, db configurations done by me.
+Note: Backend coding like Java, servlets, jsps, jstl, db configurations done by me.
 HTML and CSS code has been downloaded.